-Rebekah joined ICG in 2018 as a Tom joined ICG in 2016 from Palmer Technical Accounting Specialist, Capital, a real-estate investment before moving into the role of management company where he Head of Finance for Enterprise worked as an assistant financial Trust.
-Prior to joining ICG, Rebekah controller.
-Tom qualified as a Chartered Accountant at Buzzacott focusing on private equity audit and LLP where he worked as an audit assurance engagements and later supervisor with a focus on financial transaction services; including IPO services clients.
-Tom is a graduate readiness and portfolio valuations. of Nottingham University.
-Rebekah is a Chartered Accountant and holds a Law and Economics
+Tom joined ICG in 2016 from Palmer Capital, a real-estate investment management company where he worked as an assistant financial controller.
+Tom qualified as a Chartered Accountant at Buzzacott LLP where he worked as an audit supervisor with a focus on financial services clients.
+Tom is a graduate of Nottingham University.